 In cystinosis, FS is resolved with a successful kidney transplant following renal failure.
 This is considered a treatment for the underlying disease, rather than a treatment for FS.

 It’s important to start treatment as soon as possible for cystinosis.
 If FS and cystinosis aren’t treated, the child could have kidney failure by the age of 10.

 The U.S. Food and Drug Administration has approved a drug that reduces the amount of cystine in the cells.
 Cysteamine (Cystagon, Procysbi) can be used with children, starting with a low dose and working up to a maintenance dose.
-Its use may delay the need for kidney transplant for 6 to 10 years.
-However, cystinosis is a systemic disease.
-It may cause problems with other organs.
+Its use may delay the need for kidney transplant for

 Other treatments for cystinosis include:

 - cysteamine eye drops to reduce cystine deposits in the cornea

 For children and others with FS, ongoing monitoring is necessary.
 It’s also important for people with FS to be consistent in following their treatment plan.

 When the substance causing FS is discontinued or the dose reduced, the kidneys recover over time.
 In some cases, kidney damage may persist.